Hukasx0/JuiceKeeper/README.md

 ### Battery Level Monitoring
 - **Smart charging alerts** — Get notified when your battery reaches a configurable threshold (80%, 85%, 90%, 95%, or custom)
 - **One alert per charge cycle** — No notification spam; alerts reset when battery drops below threshold
-- **Calibration mode** — One-time charge to 100% for battery calibration; automatically reverts to your previous threshold
+- **One-time charge to 100%** — Temporarily charge to full capacity; automatically reverts to your previous threshold
 - **Reminder notifications** — Repeat reminders at configurable intervals while still charging above threshold

 ### 🌡️ Temperature Monitoring